lunaryorn/vscode-hlint/README.md

 I wrote this extension because the above does not currently work with Hlint 2, and I found the implementation overly verbose and clumsy when trying to address the issue.
-If I may say this extension has the better code: Less mutable state, much simpler implementation, and better documentation :blush:
+If I may say this extension has the better code: Less mutable state, much simpler implementation, and better documentation :blush:  It also uses `refactor` to apply hlint suggestions instead of text replacement.

 On the other hand it is also less powerful.
-In particular it only lints saved documents—mostly because hlint 2 does not support stdin currently—and cannot automatically fix errors.
-I'll probably add the latter at some point.
+In particular it only lints saved documents—mostly because hlint 2 does not support stdin currently.

 ## License